AhmedSBahgat/CybersecurityAndDataPrivacy-logbook-/BookingSystem/Phase1/Part1/test_report.md

 Penetration Test Report

-(Based on ZAP by Checkmarx results)
+Based on ZAP (Checkmarx) results

 1️⃣ Introduction

 Testers:

+Ahmed Bahgat

-Name: Ahmed Bahgat, Md Hosen
+Md Hosen

 Purpose:

-Identify security vulnerabilities in the application’s registration flow, HTTP security headers, and input validation, using automated scanning (ZAP) and manual verification.
+The goal of this penetration test is to identify security vulnerabilities in the application’s registration flow, HTTP security headers, and input validation using automated scanning (ZAP) and manual verification.

-Scope
+Scope:
 Tested components:

 GET /